-Religion 3.
-Redemption; the hypostatic union; the human will and human intellect of Christ; the Redeemer; Priest, Prophet and King; the worship of Christ.
-Mary and the divine maternity; devotion to Mary and the Saints; veneration of relics and images; Actual grace, its necessity; Efficacious grace; Justification and Sanctifying Grace.
+and human intellect of Christ; the Redeemer; Priest, phet and King; the worship of Christ.
+Mary and the maternity; devotion to Mary and the Saints; veneration relics and images; Actual grace, its necessity; Efficacious rec; Justification and Sanctifying Grace.

 TEXT: God the Redeemer, Herzog, (Benziger).
+Four periods a week, two semesters.

-Religion 4.
-The Sacraments, their institution, nature and effect.
+The Sacraments, their institution, nature and Sect.
 The Sacrifice of the Mass.
-All are related in detail with proofs and explanations from the Scriptures, tradition, the teachings of the Fathers, the Councils.
+All are related in detail with proofs and explanations from the Scriptures, tradition, teachings of the Fathers, the Councils.